Stephen Toope at TRC (video)

 In its June 2016 meeting the UBC Board of Governors approved the Indian Residential School History and Dialogue Centre (IRSC) for construction, and on September 12, 2016, President Santa Ono announced the start of construction.

 RELATED: View the Live Broadcast of the announcement.

-Construction of the building itself is now complete, and teams are now at work on the surrounding landscaping and the development of the Centre’s public programming.
-The Centre will open to the public in March 2018.
+Construction of the building is now complete, and teams are at work on the development of the Centre’s public programming.

-The Centre is being built with several purposes in mind.
+The Centre has been built with several purposes in mind.
 One is to provide a more accessible place on the west coast for former students and survivors, their families and communities to access their records and other historical material that the TRC and others have gathered, and to have a place to discuss their experiences, the history, and its effects and implications.